 Every expenditure of the College must be prudent and directly benefit Simpson College.
 The College will assume no liability for the payment of purchases which were not made through approved purchasing procedures.
 The Vice President for Business and Finance or Controller is authorized to reject payment for any purchase not properly authorized.

 |Vice President for Business and Finance||Up to$100,000|

 Major departments are defined as grant programs or those departments with operating budgets (excluding salaries and benefits) greater than $300,000.
-Major departments include the following: Athletics; Library; Division of Adult Learning; and Grants – Lilly Initiative, Upward Bound, Student Support Services Program.
+Major departments include the following: Library; Continuing & Graduate Programs; and Grants – CVIL Initiative, Upward Bound, Student Support Services Program.

-A budget approval tree listing approval authority is included under forms.
+A budget approval tree listing approval authority and can be viewed here.
 The budget approval tree will be submitted to the President’s Cabinet on an annual basis for their approval and to update with any changes or additions.
 In addition, changes or additions may be made throughout the year upon the request of a Divisional Vice President and submitted to the Controller.

 Note that some departments such as Purchasing, Information Services, Media Services and Public Relations make purchases to be charged to another department.
 These departments must obtain written documentation approving the purchase from the appropriate party with purchasing authority.
 The written documentation of the approval could include signature on a Purchase Order or an email received from the approver.